zhinoo-zobairi/network-security/Cryptography/Hash_Functions.md

 ## More On How MD5 Updates Its Internal State (A, B, C, D)

-After preprocessing and splitting the message into 512-bit blocks, MD5 processes each block to **update its internal state**, which consists of four 32-bit registers:
+After preprocessing and splitting the message into 512-bit blocks, MD5 processes each block to **update its internal state**, which consists of four 32-bit registers(= Working memory slots where we stir the ingredients of the message block, round after round.)

 ```plaintext
 A = 0x67452301